A.J. Pollock Player Props: Mariners vs. Blue Jays

 A.J.
 Pollock At The Plate

-- Pollock is batting .169 with three doubles, five home runs and nine walks.
+- Pollock is batting .173 with four doubles, five home runs and nine walks.

-- Pollock has picked up a hit in 31.9% of his 47 games this year, with multiple hits in 12.8% of those games.

-- He has hit a home run in four games this season (8.5%), leaving the park in 3.7% of his plate appearances.

-- Pollock has driven home a run in eight games this year (17.0%), including more than one RBI in 8.5% of his games and producing three or more of his team's runs on one occasion..
+- Pollock has picked up an RBI in eight games this year (16.7%), with more than one RBI in four of them (8.3%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.